 The northern part of the province, south of the Swaziland border, is typical African savanna, providing a natural backdrop for its rich wildlife, protected in several game parks.

-KwaZulu-Natal has the largest population in the country with some nine million people living on 92 100 km2 of land.
+KwaZulu-Natal has 9426017 people living on 92100 km of land.
 The principal language spoken is isiZulu, followed by English and Afrikaans.
-Remnants of British colonialism together with Zulu, Indian and Afrikaans traditions make for an interesting cultural mix in the province.
+Remnants of British colonialism,